Susiee03/cs61b/proj2/gitlet-design.md

 ### Class 2: Gitlet
 <!-- nit: no point to put two // here -->
-wrap all the gitlet command into this class.
+Wrap all the gitlet command into this class.
+Consists of all basic gitlet command methods.
 #### Fields:
 1. files and directory from the Repository class
 2. currBranch record the current branch of gitlet command